Sports betting in India for beginners: complete guide from registration to first withdrawal

 Placing your first bet (cricket example)

-- Open the cricket section.
-Pick a single IPL fixture — not multiple at once.
+- Open the cricket section and pick one IPL fixture to follow — not several at once.

 - Place a match-winner bet (the simplest market).
 Stake ₹100–200 to start.